 - A two-page curriculum vitae (in English).

 - A two-page abstract (maximum 1,000 words) of the applicant’s research project (in English), including information about the main theoretical approach(es) and the main methodological approach(es) that are used in the research

 - Two letters of recommendation (in English, French or Spanish):

 (a) one from the student’s dissertation adviser or a dissertation committee member that comments on the research project (including the stage of the research), theoretical and methodological approach(es) as well as the anticipated date of completion, and

 (b) the other from the Department Chair or another professor that can comment about the applicant’s academic merits (in comparison with other students in the same programme) and about the candidate’s potential leadership in the social sciences.

 The email addresses of both referees should be included in the student’s letter of application.

-Applications must be sent in a 'pdf' format file by e-mail to International Sociological Association at firstname.lastname@example.org not later than 15 January 2015.
+Applications and the requested documentation must be sent in a 'pdf' format file by e-mail to International Sociological Association at firstname.lastname@example.org not later than 15 January 2015.

 Late applications will only be considered if places remain available.

 Selection criteria include: excellence of research, diversity of theoretical approaches, gender and geographic diversity of the candidates.
 Selection results will be announced by early April 2015.